ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 <li>Set <i>dwOptions</i> to DUPLICATE_CLOSE_SOURCE.</li>
 </ul>

+> [!Note]
+> The **DUPLICATE_CLOSE_SOURCE** flag can close *any* handle inside the process specified by **hSourceProcessHandle**; it does not have to be a handle that was previously duplicated into the calling process.
+Unexpectedly closing a handle can cause reliability or security issues in the source process, so avoid using this flag unless you are sure the source process is expecting you to close the handle.
+Typically, you should rely on the target process to close the handle.

 #### Examples

 The following example creates a mutex, duplicates a handle to the mutex, and passes it to another thread.
 Duplicating the handle ensures that the reference count is increased so that the mutex object will not be destroyed until both threads have closed the handle.